 For today’s broadcast engineer, there aren’t enough hours in the day.
 You’re looking for a console that makes the most of your resources.
 One that installs quickly, with a minimum of fuss.
 One that works smart, with features that help talent to do smoother, more error-free shows.
 One that’s perfectly happy in a standalone studio — but that also connects quickly and easily to a larger studio network.

 iQ is the console you’re looking for.
-More than just a pretty face, iQ is a broadcast console with mixing engine, analong and AES audio I/O, Livewire audio connections, machine-control logic and a zero- configuration built-for-broadcast Ethernet switch, all rolled into one easy-to-deploy package.
+More than just a pretty face, iQ is a broadcast console with mixing engine, analog and AES audio I/O, Livewire audio connections, machine-control logic and a zero- configuration built-for-broadcast Ethernet switch, all rolled into one easy-to-deploy package.
 Connect the iQ control surface to the QOR.32 integrated console engine with just one cable.
-Then add audio inputs using CAT-5, perform some fast Web-based configuration and, presto!
-Your new iQ console is ready to broadcast.
-An optional QOR Backup adds peace of mind with an auto-switching redundant power supply.
+Then add audio inputs using CAT-5, perform some fast Web-based configuration and, presto! your new iQ console is ready to broadcast.
+Optional Axia Console Backup Power Supply adds redundant power to your iQ system for complete peace of mind.

 Thanks to all those built-in goodies, iQ is the perfect self-contained, standalone console for an individual studio.
 But should you wish to expand and network with other studios, iQ can grow with you.
 Simple Networking lets you daisy-chain up to four QOR.32 engines without the need for an external Ethernet switch.
 You can add iQ expansion frames to create consoles as large as 24 faders.
 Other optional frames add control for Telos telephone systems and GPIO routing functions to the console.